 Professional photography is an expensive hobby, what with the high costs of lenses, battery packs, lights, tripods and other ancillary things to take care of. however, you would find yourself clueless and helpless if you try to start off your photography gig with complicated equipment.
-Hence it’s always a good choice to spend a good amount of time with an entry-level DSLR to learn the basics.
+Hence it’s always a good choice to spend a good amount of time with an entry-level DSLR in India to learn the basics.
 The starting price point for most budget DSLRs has hit rock bottom.
-Let’s take a look at the best options we have chosen for you.
+Based on our ratings, here are the best entry-level DSLR cameras for beginners you can buy in India that we found worth including in this list of 2018.
+As newer models are launched, we will update this list along with the prices and pictures.

 Canon has its entry-level base covered by the 1300D.
 This offering comes with a 18MP APS-C CMOS sensor, and features 9 autofocus points.
 The 1300D ships with a high-resolution 3-inch LCD screen which provides you with highly detailed previews of your images and videos.
 What distinguishes this Canon camera from its competitors is support for Wi-Fi and NFC.
 The 1300D’s image quality is pretty decent for a DSLR of its class, and moreover, it is also capable of capturing 1080p videos at a maximum of 30fps and 720p videos at 60fps.
 The standard ISO range of this shooter is 100 to 6400, but it can be expanded up to 12800.